What is ‘keto’?

 In the first few days, as your body adjusts to a different fuel, there can be side effects that feel similar to the flu – low energy, brain fog, and discomfort in the digestive system.
 It’s best to just be aware of these, rest, drink plenty of water, and know that it will only last a day or two.
 You can also increase the amount of salt on your food during these first few days as well to assist the symptoms.
 Including electrolytes in your diet can also help to keep you hydrated.

-Who shouldn’t try it?
+Who shouldn’t do keto?

 The keto diet has been found to be safe in research and is generally defined as low levels of ketones in the blood (0.5 – 1.5 mmol/L), so should be a helpful way to eat for many people, including diabetics.
 Ketosis shouldn’t be confused with Diabetic ketoacidosis, which can occur in type I diabetics when insulin and diet aren’t being well managed.
 This is a highly serious condition that needs urgent medical attention.
 If you have any concerns at all, it is best to work with a practitioner who is experienced in nutritional ketosis.

 Some people are concerned at the extra cost of the extra food.
 If you are purchasing a whole-food diet, it’s likely that it won’t cost any more than your usual grocery bill.
-But you may have to invest in a few extra things that might not be in your cupboard, like a low-carb sweetener like erythritol or stevia) if you like making treats (like keto cheesecake- yum!).
+But you may have to invest in a few extra things that might not be in your cupboard, like a low-carb sweetener like erythritol or stevia) if you enjoy making treats (like keto cheesecake- yum!).

 Remember, it may take up to a month to adjust, and it can help to measure your ketone levels in the blood to get consistent results.
 It is quite a change for the body to shift metabolically from burning one source of fuel to another, so be gentle with yourself.
 There are heaps of recipes available online that are tasty and easy to prepare.
 Exercise can be a satisfying part of everyone’s life – moving our body is essential for good health, so make sure you are active, which can also support you moving to a ketogenic state.